Search

 With the help of the aforementioned drone technology, farmers have been able to optimize weed detection and management.
 With a two-pronged approach, farmers can use drones equipped with cameras for image recognition to both distinguish crops from weeds and identify the specific species of weeds.
 The cameras collect visual media

-weed detection with computer vision
+weed detection with computer vision agriculture

-weed detection and identification with computer vision. – Source
+Weed detection and identification with computer vision. – Source

 9. Soil Health Assessment

-For example, very acidic soil, which can appear light brown in color and be categorized by RGB codes, is suitable for cranberries, blueberries, and broccoli.
+For example, very acidic soil, which can appear light brown and be categorized by RGB codes, is suitable for cranberries, blueberries, and broccoli.
 If the soil were to change in pH, it would be necessary for farmers to introduce treatments to reregulate the pH back to a desirable level.

 The same can be done for moisture monitoring in the soil, helping farmers in real time determine whether crops require further irrigation.